(hey, are you looking for Sophie's academic profile? Click here!)

 As a baroque cellist, Sophie has been a featured soloist and holds a rotating principal chair with the CWRU Baroque Orchestra.
 She has worked with Malcom Bilson, Paul O’Dette, Jaap ter Linden, and others.
 She is also in demand as a baroque dancer, having performed in productions of Dido and Aeneas and Acis and Galatea.

 Ms. Benn plays on a cello made by Parisian luthier François Leclerc in 1776.
-Her baroque instrument, an anonymous French cello, is on generous loan to her by a private donor.
+Her baroque instrument, an anonymous French cello, is on generous loan to her from a private donor.